ffAudio/ff_meters/README.md

 for your convenience.
 You can set it as default LookAndFeel, if you used the default, or set it only to the meters, if you don't want it to interfere.

-All classes are in the namespace FFAU to avoid collisions.
+All classes are in the namespace `foleys` to avoid collisions.
 You can either prefix each symbol, or import the namespace.
+N.B. for backward compatibility, `FFAU` is an alias for `foleys`.

     // In your Editor
     public:
         PluginEditor()
         {
-            lnf = new FFAU::LevelMeterLookAndFeel();
-            // adjust the colours to how you like them, e.g. lnf->setColour (FFAU::LevelMeter::lmMeterGradientLowColour, juce::Colours::green);
+            // adjust the colours to how you like them, e.g. lnf.setColour (foleys::LevelMeter::lmMeterGradientLowColour, juce::Colours::green);

-            meter = new FFAU::LevelMeter(); // See FFAU::LevelMeter::MeterFlags for options
-            meter->setLookAndFeel (lnf);
+            meter.setLookAndFeel (&lnf);
-            meter->setMeterSource (&processor.getMeterSource());
+            meter.setMeterSource (&processor.getMeterSource());
             addAndMakeVisible (meter);
             // ...
         }
+        ~PluginEditor()
+        {
+            meter.setLookAndFeel (nullptr);
+        }

     private:
-        ScopedPointer<FFAU::LevelMeter> meter;
-        ScopedPointer<FFAU::LevelMeterLookAndFeel> lnf;
+        foleys::LevelMeterLookAndFeel lnf;
+        foleys::LevelMeter meter { foleys::LevelMeter::Minimal }; // See foleys::LevelMeter::MeterFlags for options

     // and in the processor:
     public:
-        FFAU::LevelMeterSource& getMeterSource()
+        foleys::LevelMeterSource& getMeterSource()
         {
             return meterSource;
         }